Supreme Court grants Alabama’s request for ban on curbside voting

 Sotomayor wrote that Merrill “does not meaningfully dispute that the plaintiffs have disabilities, that COVID-19 is disproportionately likely to be fatal to these plaintiffs, and that traditional in-person voting will meaningfully increase their risk of exposure.”

 She noted that one of the plaintiffs is Howard Porter Jr., a Black man in his 70s with asthma and Parkinson’s disease.
 He told the district judge: “So many of my [ancestors] even died to vote.
-And while I don’t mind dying to vote, I think we’re past that — we’re past that time.’ ”
+And while I don’t mind dying to vote, I think we’re past that — we’re past that time.”

 She said some local jurisdictions were willing to make accommodations for voters such as Porter.
 “This court should not stand in their way,” she wrote.